cankocak/max31856/README.md

 # max31856
-max31856 library to be used with STM32 HAL library (targeted to be used with STM32CubeMX projects)
+max31856 library to be used with STM32 HAL library (targeted to be used with STM32CubeMX projects) Written by Can Kocak.
+BSD license, check LICENSE for more information All text above must be included in any redistribution

 ## Usage:
 ```